goadesign/model/README.md

         })

         // Theme specifies one or more themes that should be used when
         // rendering diagrams.
-See Structurizr - Themes for more details.
         Theme("<theme URL>", "[theme URL]") // as many theme URLs as needed

         // Branding defines custom branding that should be used when rendering
         // diagrams and documentation.
-See Structurizr - Branding for more
-        // details.
         Branding(func() {
             Logo("<file>")
             Font("<name>", "[url]")